-3.2 Linear regression
+3.2 Linear Regression

-Linear regression is a common topic in introductory statistics and ML courses.
+Linear regression is a common topic in introductory statistics and machine learning (ML) courses.
 This is due, in part, to linear regression's interpretability, limited overfitting, and simplicity.
-As shown later, a linear model's coefficients explain the impact each variable has on the outcome.
+As seen below, a linear model's coefficients explain the impact each variable has on the outcome.
 This provides intuition behind how causal structure affects learned parameters.
-Linear regression also provides a base from which to launch more complex ML models and algorithms, and topics like parameters, degrees of freedom, and nonlinearity can be added incrementally.
-The simplicity of linear regression makes for an ideal starting point for introducing causality to ML.
+Linear regression falso provides a base to launch more complex machine learning models and algorithms.
+Parameters, degrees of freedom, and non-linearity can be added incrementally.
+The simplicity of linear regression makes it ideal as a starting point for introducing causality to machine learning.
 Although this simplicity will seldom yield highly predictive algorithms with real-world data, linear regression can clearly illustrate the value of causal constructs through coding exercises.
 Student discussion can be fostered through debate about linearity assumptions among exercises and examples.

-Other work has provided examples for inferring causal effects from associational multivariate linear regression [41], but which we adapt herein as useful exercises for ML students to start examining problems from different tiers of the causal hierarchy.
-A first exercise corresponds to the chain DAG shown in Figure 1(a).
+Other work has provided examples for inferring causal effects from associational multivariate linear regression ([41]), but which we adapt herein as useful exercises for ML students to start examining problems from different tiers of the causal hierarchy.
+A first exercise corresponds to the chain DAG of Figure 2a.

 Example 3.2.
-Athletic performance Consider an athletic sport where the goal is to predict an athlete's performance.
+Athletic Performance Consider an athletic sport where the goal is to predict an athlete's performance.
 An ML model uses features X and Z, corresponding to training intensity and skill level, respectively.
-The outcome, Y, is the level of athletic performance.
+The outcome, Y, is level of athletic performance.
 The following PyTorch code7 generates example data: